 Support the establishment of a Situation Room

 This programmatic option describes support to (the set-up of) a Situation Room (SR) which, when used in electoral contexts, monitors real-time reports, analyzes data, and coordinates responses to risks and incidents of violence and conflict, ensuring timely decision-making and action in high-pressure environments.
-The SR model is often active during the pre-election period but intensifies activities around election day and the immediate post-election period.
-The programmatic option further describes the implementation of a Women’s Situation Room as one of its sub-categories.
+The programmatic option further describes the implementation of a women’s situation room as one of its sub-categories.

 ACTIVITY